DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 ## Overview

-There are four options to install and run the MDO Agent Deck framework: (A) Local Computers with LLM Apps, (B) Local Computers with VSCode, (C) HPC Clusters with LLM Apps, and (D) HPC Clusters with VSCode.
-Options A and B run on your local computer using pre-compiled Docker images, while Options C and D run on a high-performance computing (HPC) cluster with self-compiled codes.
+There are five options to install and run the MDO Agent Deck framework: (A) Local Computation with LLM Apps, (B) Local Computation with VSCode, (C) Remote Computation with LLM Apps, (D) Remote Computation with VSCode, and (E) Locally Hosted LLM.
+Options A and B run on your local computer using pre-compiled Docker images, while Options C and D submit jobs and run simulations on a high-performance computing (HPC) cluster with self-compiled codes.
+The option E does not need internet access or LLM subscription plans.
 You need to choose **ONLY ONE** option to follow.
 If you are new to the MDO Agent Deck, we recommend you choose Option A, which is the easiest to set up and run.

-## Option A: Local Computers with LLM Apps
+## Option A: Local Computation with LLM Apps

 This option works for both Windows and MacOS, and it is the easiest way to run the agents with small cases.
 If you plan to run larger cases, e.g., wing aero-structural optimization, you need to install the agents on an HPC (see Options C and D).